Human Systems Strategist

 • Human-centered automation governance models

-• Future-of-work research at the intersection of coordination, trust, and technology
+• Future-of-work research across coordination, trust, and technology

 Start a conversation →